alexbradd/compsci-notes/first/sec/notes.md

 The Bell-LaPadula model **does not address integrity**, we need **another model such as the Biba model (basically just inverts the rules of the Bell-LaPadula)**.

+## Software security

+Good software engineering ideally produces secure software.
+However, creating software is one thing, creating secure software is another and is very hard.

+Safety is an implicit non-functional requirement of all software.
+An unmet security specification is a vulnerability (NOTE: vulnerability is not synonymous with an exploit).